tc39/notes/meetings/2016-03/march-31.md

 EF: No, we would probably do a warning, not an error

-MS: So you're saying it's a tail-call hint?
+MLS: So you're saying it's a tail-call hint?
 Otherwise, you'd expect an error for a cross-realm call.

 MM: We should think about the cross-realm case as that the callee owns the stack space.